redhawk668/ZX81-Composite/README.md

 # ZX81 Composite Video with Backporch
 This PCB provides composite video for the ZX81, it replaces the internal PCB from the modulator.
 For ZX81's with earlier type ULA's it generates a back porch signal.

-It will work with the later 2C210 ULA, this ULA provides a backporch signal, so the 555 timer chip is not needed and can be removed.
+It will work with the later 2C210 ULA.
+However, this ULA provides a backporch signal, so the 555 timer chip is not needed and can be removed.
 It is based on instructions and schematics found on zx.zigg.net.

 ![alt text](https://github.com/redhawk668/ZX81-Composite/blob/main/Rev.%20A/ZX81%20Composite%20Front.png)